updated Jan.25; original 2016

 3 reconstituted dried shitake mushrooms, finely chopped

-2 small spring onions, topped and tailed, scruffy leaves removed; white and green finely chopped
+2 small spring onions, topped and tailed, scruffy leaves removed; green and white (if not using white; add green of extra spring onion) finely chopped

-1 tbsp reduced salt (not low-salt) soy sauce*
+1 tbsp pref reduced salt (not low-salt) soy sauce

 1 tsp water